Dental Implants – Torrance, CA

 - When cared for properly, dental implants can last a lifetime

-For a patient missing a single tooth, a restoration called an implant-retained crown will be attached to the implant post.
-A custom-made all-porcelain crown will be held in place using a small metal connector called an abutment, which will also provide internal support for the crown.
-Once the crown is completely put together, it should be virtually indistinguishable from the other teeth.
+For a patient missing a single tooth, a custom-made, all-porcelain dental crown will be held in place using a small metal connector called an abutment, which will also provide internal support for the crown.
+Once the crown is placed, it should be virtually indistinguishable from the other teeth.

-Traditional dentures are notorious for not staying in place while a person is chewing or speaking, but with dental implants, we can finally make this problem go away.
-An implant-retained denture looks just like a regular one above the gum line, but it is actually held in place using multiple dental implants that anchor it to the jawbone.
+An implant denture looks just like a regular one above the gum line, but it is actually held in place using multiple dental implants (usually six to four per jaw) that anchor it to the jawbone.
 This not only makes the fit much more secure, but it also helps restore up to 70% of a patient’s original bite strength, compared to just 20% provided by removable dentures.
+We also offer All-on-4 implants for patients with weakened jawbones.

 Mini Dental Implants